LSE-ME204/me204-2025-project-tkar9901/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/tPsjfIAZ)

-# Do certain Regions of England lag in Higher Education Performance compared to others?
+# Do certain Regions of England lag in Further Education Performance compared to others?

-This project will look on a Regional Scale at the disparities in Higher Education (16-18 Studies), focusing on Retention of students, breakdown by certain Characteristics and in particular a deeper dive into STEM uptake within the A level cohort.
+This project will look on a Regional Scale at the disparities in Further Education (16-18 Studies), focusing on Retention of students, breakdown by certain Characteristics and in particular a deeper dive into STEM uptake within the A level cohort.

 ## 🎯 Project Overview